 Visit A Doctor Or Psychiatrist

+It's important to seek help when depression feels normal, as it can lead to a dangerous cycle of negative thoughts and behaviors.
 When you are depressed, visit a doctor or psychiatrist to ensure the culprit is not your current medication(s).
 Pharmaceuticals and supplements can have unpredictable mental and physical side effects, especially combined.

 Adopt A Pet